 In Holland, the writer and politician Robert van Genechten re-wrote the ‘Reynard the Fox’ fable to feature an evil Jew-Animal / rhinoceros, and published it as an illustrated children’s book in 1941.
 This book became the basis for an animated color film, the most ambitious project of the Dutch movie industry during the War.
 Although completed after great expense in 1943 and of superb technical quality, the film was never released.
 All copies were thought to have been lost until 2005; its first public screening took place at a cartoon festival in Utrecht in 2006.

-Similar books were produced for older children:
+Antisemitic books were also produced for older children:

 New textbooks were introduced for every subject at every grade level.
 This was a high school history book (illustrated by Fips) covering the years 1918-33: